Rogers-Development-Services/Code-Quiz/README.md

 This application is a work in progress, future updates will include:

-1. Appropriate styling for the application.
+1. Appropriate styling for the application will be applied.
 2. Multiple pages for beginning/finishing the game.
 The top 5 player high scores.
 3. Removal of Excessive Text.
 4. Timer will clear immediately after last question is answered.
 5. Inputing initials will appear after completing the quiz and score will be stored and not inputed to local memory.
+6. <br> tags will be removed from HTML.

 ## Feedback